msakai/resume/resume.md

   solves the conjoined formula using SMT solvers to generate test cases.

-* Specification mining based on UNSAT core enumeration:
+* Specification mining based on UNSAT core enumeration (2008-):

   Specification mining tackles the software maintenance and reliability issues by mining latent specification from